Activities

 Biking at altitude 3200 meters (10,500 feet), in thin air, with the landscape's

 dramatic contours, is a challenge for most riders.
-We recommend a few
+Yet we recommend a few

 downhill bike rides.

-1. Chugchilán to Sigchos, 24 km, mostly downhill.
+1. Chugchilán to Sigchos, 24 km, mostly downhill, newly paved.
 You can take the

 daily bus from Sigchos back to Chugchilán with the bikes on the roof.